alexrainman/ModernHttpClient/README.md

 https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclienthandler.dangerousacceptanyservercertificatevalidator?view=netframework-4.8

-Enabling ```CLEARTEXT``` traffic:
+### Enabling CLEARTEXT traffic:

-### ANDROID
+#### Android

-In Android Sdk < Lollipop, CLEARTEXT traffic is enabled by default but, in Lollipop and above it needs to be enabled in the AndroidManifest.xml file.
+In Android Sdk < Lollipop, CLEARTEXT traffic is enabled by default.
+In Lollipop and above it needs to be enabled in the AndroidManifest.xml file.

-#### Just change the cleartextTrafficPermitted to true in manifest:
+1. Change the cleartextTrafficPermitted to true in manifest:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>